MohammadGhanaym/MohammadGhanaym.github.io/README.md

 - **Case Studies**: For each project, tell a story: problem, approach, solution, and results.
 - **Skills**: Be honest about your skill levels.
 It's better to show proficiency in fewer skills than to claim expertise in many.

+## Final Review (June 15, 2025)

+The portfolio has been fully optimized with the following improvements:

+1. **Enhanced User Experience:**
+   - Improved client feedback display with polaroid-style image frames
+   - Optimized skill tags for better visibility and organization
+   - Added dedicated CSS for feedback gallery

+2. **Technical Optimizations:**
+   - Updated meta tags for better SEO
+   - Improved responsive design for all screen sizes
+   - Ensured consistent styling across all pages
+   - Added proper title tags to all pages

+3. **Content Updates:**
+   - Updated copyright information to current year (2025)
+   - Ensured consistent display of Mohammad's information across all pages
+   - Improved navigation between feedback, projects, and main pages

+The portfolio is now fully optimized for GitHub Pages deployment with a professional, clean design that effectively showcases Mohammad's skills and experience as a Data Analyst.

 ---

 Good luck with your data analyst portfolio!
 If you have any questions, please feel free to reach out.